prakhar1gupta/spotify-clone/README.md

 # spotify-clone
 A spotify clone not exactly but it is at my level best.
+Developed purely by HTML and CSS.